AshwinKAshok/learning-management-backend-node/README.md

 ### Tech stacks used:
 * ### Frontend:
-    * React and redux based frontend can be found [here]().
+    * React and redux based frontend can be found [here](https://github.com/AshwinKAshok/learning-management-frontend-react).
-    * AngularJS based frontend can be found [here](https://github.com/AshwinKAshok/learning-management-webdev-angular).
+    * AngularJS based frontend can be found [here](https://github.com/AshwinKAshok/learning-management-frontend-angular).
 * ### Backend:
     * Backend using Spring boot and AWS RDS for database can be found [here](https://github.com/AshwinKAshok/learning-management-backend-spring).
-    * Backend using NodeJS and MongoDB for database can be found [here](https://github.com/AshwinKAshok/learning-management-backend-node).
+    * Backend using NodeJS and MongoDB for database is this repo.